GlacioHack/xdem/doc/source/global_cli_information.md

 # Command line interface (CLI)

-To simplify the use of xDEM and provide a universal tool to assess one or multiple DEMs, we have decided to implement a Command Line Interface (CLI).
+To simplify the use of xDEM and provide a universal tool to analyze one or multiple DEMs, we have decided to implement a Command Line Interface (CLI).
 To support this, we offer a set of workflows that can be easily run using a configuration file.
 Users can also create their own workflows and submit them for inclusion.